dddrrreee/cs140e-win19/labs/lab11-fuse-fs/README.md

   you can do multiple times.
   2. echo: `echo hello > ./pi/echo` should echo the output.
   3. Get the console working.
   4. Loading a program is a bit annoying.
 We didn't think to put a size field in the binary, so we don't actually know how big it is.
   We assume all the bytes are there for a write.
 This is ridiculous, but works for our simple program.
+In addition, the shell takes a file name to run rather than the bytes of code.
+Our hack: write the bytes to a file (e.g., `/tmp/hello.bin`) and send this to the pi.

+You are done!

 ----------------------------------------------------------------------
 ## Further background reading: